4DGB/4dgb-readthedocs/docs/workflow/example.rst

-Once you have the `4dgbworkflow` tool installed, you can create a template project with the following command:
+Once you have the `4dgbworkflow` tool installed, you can create a template project with the following command (optionally, you can use the ``--output`` command line argument to define a name for the resulting template directory):

 .. code-block:: console